DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/install-jenkins.md

 ## Integration Considerations

-If the integrated Jenkins instance is deployed on a cluster other than __kpanda-global-cluster__, it will cause the Application Workbench to be unable to update the configuration file of the Jenkins instance (in subsequent versions, integration with the Jenkins instance will require specifying the cluster and namespace it belongs to), leading to the following two issues:
+If Jenkins was integrated without Cluster and Namespace given, it will cause the Application Workbench to be unable to update the configuration of the Jenkins instance, leading to the following two issues:

-- In the pipeline __notification__ step, when configuring the mail server address in Global Management -> Platform Settings -> Email Server Settings, the configuration cannot be updated in Jenkins.
+- In the pipeline __Notification__ step, when configuring the mail server address in Global Management -> Platform Settings -> Email Server Settings, the configuration cannot be updated in Jenkins.
 - In the pipeline __SonarQube Configuration__ step, after integrating the SonarQube instance into the toolchain and binding it to the current workspace, using that instance will not work.

 To address these issues, you need to go to the Jenkins backend for relevant configurations.